camercu/oscp-prep/CHEATSHEET.md

 Overpass-the-hash is when you use an NTLM (or AES256) hash to obtain a Kerberos TGT in an environment where NTLM authentication is not allowed.
 Once you have the impersonated-user's TGT, you can use all the Windows tools/services that rely on Kerberos in the context of that user (e.g. PsExec)

-**NOTE**: Because Kerberos relies on domain names, you must use those for any commands instead of IP addresses.
+**NOTE**: Because Kerberos relies on domain names, you must use those for any commands instead of IP addresses (set your `/etc/hosts` file).

 ```powershell
 # using mimikatz